 5 Typical Ways to Eat Tempura in Japan

 Tempura is one of the most famous Japanese foods in the world, which is made by coating one piece of ingredient with flour batter and deep-frying it in plenty of oil.
 Typical ingredients of Tempura include seafood, vegetables, and mushrooms.

 How to Eat Tempura

 Nevertheless, there are some typical ways of eating Tempura that many Japanese love.
-Therefore, today I want to introduce them.
+Therefore, today I will introduce them.

 Many Japanese like to eat Tempura with salt.
 Although basically we sprinkle general salt on the deep-fried food, a recommended way is to use Matcha salt that mainly consists of Matcha green tea powder and salt.
 In fact, some Japanese restaurants serve Tempura with Matcha salt.

 Dip in Ponzu Sauce

 Drizzle Worcestershire Sauce

 Eating Tempura with Japan’s Worcestershire sauce is one of the most beloved eating manners of Tempura in Japan.
 Especially, the Worcester sauce matches best with deep-fried oyster and prawn.

 Dip in Tentsuyu Sauce

 Eating Tempura dipping in Tentsuyu sauce is also one of the most common ways to eat Tempura in Japan.
 Japanese usually make Tentsuyu with soy sauce, Mirin, and Dashi soup stock, like this recipe from cookpad.com.